Answers to the most common questions we receive

 Admission & Cost

-If you have any questions please speak with a Verto Admissions counselor.
+If you have any questions please speak with your Admissions Counselor.

-Our programs are designed for positive, open-minded students with keen interests in experiential learning, adventure, and cultural exchange.
+Our first year abroad experiences are designed for positive, open-minded students with keen interests in experiential learning, adventure, and cultural exchange.
 Be ready for mental, emotional, and physical challenges!
-While many students can benefit from a Verto semester, those who are adjudicated, court-mandated, or requiring regular in-field therapy are beyond the expertise of Verto to monitor and will not be permitted to join our semesters abroad.
+While many participants can benefit from a Verto experience, those who are adjudicated, court-mandated, or requiring regular in-field therapy are beyond the expertise of Verto to monitor and will not be permitted to join our abroad experiences.

-Current semester program costs are listed on our individual program pages and run from $18,000 – $30,000 per semester (before federal financial aid and scholarships are applied).
+Current Verto study abroad costs are listed on our individual location pages and run from $18,000 – $30,000 per semester (before Pell/Stafford Replacement Grants and scholarships are applied).

-- Accommodation for the duration of the semester
+- Accommodation for the duration of the study abroad experience

-- Inclusion of meals vary by semester location.
+- Inclusion of meals vary by location.
 Please see semester pages for each location’s details.

 - In-country support team

 - Books and other course materials

 - Medical insurance and treatment***